 Soft law is nonbinding standards and principles of conduct.
 It may emanate from international organizations such as the Organisation for Economic Co-operation and Development ("OECD"), where state members agree to resolutions or recommendations.
 Or it may be the result of international organizations such as the International Organization of Securities Commissions ("IOSCO"), where individual regulators espouse principles and best practices.
-A large part of the soft law of securities regulation is standard setting by self-regulatory organizations ("IASB"), which formulates accounting principles for use by companies.
+A large part of the soft law of securities regulation is standard setting by self-regulatory organizations ("SROs") such as the International Accounting Standards Board ("IASB"), which formulates accounting principles for use by companies.